Lacan Circle Seminar

 Dan Collins, PhD, MSW, lives and works in Buffalo, NY, USA.

 He has extensively written, lectured, and published on Lacanian psychoanalysis.
 He has also produced many translations of Lacanian texts, both published and unpublished, including Lacan’s Seminar XXIV.

 Dan is a founding member of Affiliated Psychoanalytic Workgroups, a group that promotes clinical Lacanian psychoanalysis through conferences, workshops, and events.
 Dan is a member of Lacan Toronto, where he serves as Education Director and holds an annual seminar.
-He is also an international member of the Association for Psychoanalysis and Psychotherapy in Ireland.
+He is an international member of the Association for Psychoanalysis and Psychotherapy in Ireland.

-This seminar series will be audio and video recorded and live broadcast through Zoom.
+These seminars are audio and video recorded and live broadcast through Zoom.

 When registering you agree to the collection and processing of your personal data,